codeHusky/HuskyCrates-Sponge/README.md

 A simple, straightforward crate system for Sponge!

 This fork has some changes made to it  - this is updated with the documentation for it :)!
+## Changes:
+ - Using a poppy instead of a nether star
+ - Possible to change the colors in the crate.
+ - Performance changes

 It can be [downloaded on my CI server](http://ci.communitybuilt.net/job/HuskyCrates/)